talmeym/regurgitator-core/README.md

 # regurgitator-core
-Regurgitator is a simple extendable processing engine, ideal for regurgitating canned or clever response to incoming requests.
-This component is the core part of the framework.
+Regurgitator is a simple extendable java processing engine, designed for regurgitating canned or clever responses to incoming requests.
+#